kschmaus/kschmaus.github.io/_posts/2021-11-25-paris-chapter2.md

 ![](/assets/images/2021-11-25-paris-chapter2/apartment-1.jpg)
 ![](/assets/images/2021-11-25-paris-chapter2/apartment-3.jpeg)

 Tall ceilings, a large living room, reasonably sized kitchens and bathrooms (reasonable for Paris), plenty of storage - it feels pretty luxe right about now.
 We did pick up a couple cheap items from Ikea, like a jacket rack and some bins for recycling.
 Maybe the best thing about the new place has been the landlord.
 Instead of a shady company, she's a single person with one Airbnb listing.
-She's super communicative and kind, and has already sent us a second pair of keys, a new water kettle, ordered us a diting table and a set of chairs, schedulued repairs on the washing machine and freezer.
+She's super communicative and kind, and has already sent us a second pair of keys, a new water kettle, ordered us a dining table and a set of chairs,  and scheduled repairs on the washing machine and freezer.

 ![](/assets/images/2021-11-25-paris-chapter2/apartment-2.jpeg)
 ![](/assets/images/2021-11-25-paris-chapter2/apartment-4.JPG)

 The neighborhood is super cute, too.
-A lot of tile "graffiti" (very toursity but I'm here for it).
-A lot of cute restaurante and grocery options - we both really liked eating at the "Queen Anne".
+A lot of tile "graffiti" (very touristy but I'm here for it).
+A lot of cute restaurants and grocery options - we both really liked eating at the "Queen Anne".
 We're also just a few blocks from [Le Centre Pompidou](https://www.centrepompidou.fr/en/) (we're planning on going today, actually!).

 ![](/assets/images/2021-11-25-paris-chapter2/queen-anne1.jpeg)
 ![](/assets/images/2021-11-25-paris-chapter2/queen-anne2.jpeg)